Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 Each object group consists of a header (uword) which is **unknown** yet and 8 object entries.
 As stated before, object groups consists of 1 to 8 objects.
 For example the meat and sausages in grandfather's cellar are two textures/billboards (objects) which form one real map object.

+Note that there will always be all 8 object entries even if not all are used!

 Each object entry inside the group consists of 4 uwords.

 Offset | Type | Description